Coding4Fun Drone 🚁 posts

 - Sample for real time data read, Get Accelerometer data

-- How the drone camera video feed works
+- How the drone camera video feed works, using FFMPEG to display the feed

 The document also links a Python sample file with the following code: